guerzon/containerinfo/README.md

 # containerinfo

-This demo application written in Python extracts some information from pods and containers across a Kubernetes cluster using the Kubernetes API.
+This demo application written in Python extracts information from pods and containers across a Kubernetes cluster using the Kubernetes API.

 ## Usage

-### Helm chart
+### Kubernetes

-This service is designed to run in a Kubernetes cluster.
-Use this (TBD) Helm chart to deploy the application.
+This demo application, as described above, is supposed to run in a Kubernetes cluster.
+Use [this](https://github.com/guerzon/containerinfo-helm) Helm chart to deploy the application to Kubernetes.

 ### Docker

-You can also use Docker (or podman) to build and test locally.
+You can also use Docker (or `podman`) to build and test locally, or to run the app on a Docker host external to the Kubernetes cluster

-The Helm chart above creates a service account with cluster-wide permissions to read pods.
+As a prerequisite, create a service account with permissions to read pod information.
 The following `ClusterRole` and `ClusterRoleBinding` definitions can be used to create the service account:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1